JetBrains/reveal.js/README.md

 </html>
 ```

+There are a few alternative files used for some other conferences, and you can generally understand from the name what conference is it for, e.g.:
+* `jetbrains-general.html` is for general conferences (includes more JetBrains-branded slides and corporate videos)
+* `jetbrains-alibaba.html` is for Alibaba Cloud specific content
+* `jetbrains-google-cloud.html` is for Google Cloud specific content
+* `jetbrains-tools-japanese.html` is a `jetbrains-tools.html` localized to Japanese language
+* `jetbrains-websummit.html` is for WebSummit conference

-As seen in this sample, each slide is represented with a `<section>` tag that has a `data-product="yourProductName"` attribute.
+As seen in the sample above, each slide is represented with a `<section>` tag that has a `data-product="yourProductName"` attribute.
 The attribute is necessary to make sure that a slide contains product-specific logo and beam, and (if a playlist is defined) to select which slides to play back and which to omit.

 Typically, you will use the following types of slides: